 Working women, teenage girls, and even women with sensitive skin found their true calling in menstrual cups.
 Users have a lot to say about the menstrual cup!
 Activities like stretching, jogging or rock climbing, that appeared difficult while using a sanitary napkin, felt like a breeze while using these cups.
 People who travelled often found it hard to find sanitary stations in public restrooms or the general lack of hygiene, however, with menstrual cups and their easy-to-use method of removal, dumping blood and re-inserting, that problem too, was now forgotten.

 A woman’s need to cupvert

-All these above-stated reasons are why Carmesi curated its menstrual cup, to take care of those who find it hard to “cupvert”.
-The menstrual cups are made of 100% biocompatible medical grade silicone, which are reusable and void of any toxic chemicals or irritants.
+All these above-stated reasons are why Carmesi's Menstrual Cup takes care of those who find it hard to “cupvert”.
+Before you go for the menstrual cup, it's important to know the 'Know-How of a Menstrual Cup'.
+However, the Carmesi menstrual cups are made of 100% biocompatible medical grade silicone, which are reusable and void of any toxic chemicals or irritants.
 Apart from that, for those who don’t know how to use a menstrual cup, it’s usage friendly with a set of instructions coming alongside a pouch to store it in for future use.
 Definitely sounds like a product you need in your period care kit, no?